 The mission of the University of Louisville music therapy department is to be the preeminent setting for music therapy education, research, and clinical services for individuals with disabilities and health challenges in the Kentuckiana area.

-One strategy we are using to fulfill our mission is the incorporation of technology in our courses and service provision to maximize the benefits received of student instruction and patient/client interventions.
-Within our curriculum we are now offering hybrid structured courses that enable UofL to include nationally and internationally recognized teaching faculty who are located in states other than Kentucky.
+To fulfill this mission, we incorporate technology into our courses and service provision to maximize the benefits received during student instruction and patient/client interventions.
+Our curriculum offerrs hybrid courses that enable UofL to include nationally and internationally recognized teaching faculty who are located across the country.
 These faculty members are able to video conference into classrooms in addition to spending intensive teaching time on campus with students.

 UofL music therapy students are also exposed to national and international music therapy experts during our Music Therapy Grand Rounds weekly presentations each semester.
 Clinicians and educators who are unable to travel to campus are invited to video conference into Music Therapy Grand Rounds to share interesting case examples from various patient/client populations.
 Through this experience, UofL students are introduced to a rich variety of specialty populations they may not be able to experience in local community interventions.